citp/privacy-policy-historical/a/ap/apk/apkpedia.com.md

-> *The following text is extracted and transformed from the apkpedia.com privacy policy that was archived on 2014-11-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141121124337id_/http%3A//www.apkpedia.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the apkpedia.com privacy policy that was archived on 2015-05-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150503130723id_/http%3A//www.apkpedia.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy |
+# Privacy Policy | Apkpedia

 If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at apkpedia19@gmail.com